 In today’s online advertising universe, we are bombarded by digital ads via Smart TV’s, computers, tablets and mobile devices.
 In such as crowded space I suggest a business never rely on the web to support the bulk of your marketing efforts.

 Global businesses are competing 24/7 for their fair-share of your attention with millions of dollars at stake.
-How in the world can small businesses compete?
-Fortunately emerging technologies and the Internet have helped level the playing field.
-Small business has a distinct advantage when targeting regional niche markets using mass media.
+How can small businesses compete?
+Small business has a distinct advantage when targeting regional niche markets beyond the web using mass media.
 Here’s how…

 1) Placing Ads in Print Media

-If you do this right, a billboard campaign can be very effective.
-Billboard ads are relatively expensive, but they do generally stay up for a long time, and they can be specifically targeted to an area.
+A billboard campaign can be very effective.
+Billboard ads are relatively expensive, but they stay up for a long time, and they can be specifically targeted to an area.
 Phone numbers and addresses are pretty useless, whereas your Web site address will extend your reach providing your URL or domain name is easy to spell and remember.
 If you have a domain name that is difficult to remember, consider acquiring a second domain name for advertising purposes.

 One type of advertising that often gets overlooked is cinema advertising.
 If you arrive to the cinema early, you’ll see local business ads followed by big-budget ads.
 This can be a great place to advertise relatively inexpensively in quite a high-profile way.
 Contact your local cinema chain and compare advertising rates.

 7) Organic Advertising

 There are multiple types of collateral advertising that help “brand” your business.
 These include printing, stamping or embroidering your business name and Web address on the following;